 Committee Members: Cécile Fromont

 Savannah is a doctoral student concentrating on sixteenth and seventeenth-century Mexico.
 She received a BA Magna Cum Laude with Honors in Art History and Religious Studies from the University of Iowa (2009) and a MA in Art History from the University of Illinois at Chicago (2011).
 Savannah’s research focuses on ornament in Mexico's sixteenth-century mendicant monasteries and the circulation of Renaissance architectural treatises.
 Savannah has completed intensive training in Classical and Modern Nahuatl through the Zacatecas Institute for Teaching and Research in Ethnology (IDIEZ) and was awarded a 2014-2015 Fulbright-Hays Doctoral Dissertation Research Abroad fellowship to pursue dissertation research.

 Research Interests: Chinese Art, Religious architecture and art from the Tang dynasty (618-907), Dunhuang art

 Anne Feng received her BA with Honors in Art History from New York University (2010).
 Her Honors Thesis focused on Song dynasty Ten Kings of Hell paintings from Ningbo in their local religious environment.
 Her paper on the reconstruction of the National Museum of China at Tiananmen Square was published in Ink & Image, New York University’s journal of undergraduate research.
 Prior to her graduate studies, Anne worked as an intern at the Palace Museum, Beijing, and helped organize several exhibitions for the summer of 2008.
 She also interned at the Metropolitan Museum of Art from 2008-09, working on the Special Collection “The World of Kublai Khan: Chinese Art in the Yuan Dynasty”.
-Her research interests are religious mural paintings, concepts of sacred space, art in ritual contexts, iconography, Dunhuang caves, and Medieval Japanese Buddhist paintings.
+Her research interests are religious mural paintings, concepts of sacred space, Pure Land Buddhism, Dunhuang art, and Medieval Japanese Buddhist paintings.